 6. The Capture Rules represent any actions that can trigger Splice to start and stop recording a live stream.
 There are three types of capture rules:

 The default time zone is the one set by your current location, but it can be updated based on your needs.
-Time-based Splices can be configured to repeatedly capture daily or on specific days of the week.
+Time-based triggers can be configured to repeatedly capture daily or on specific days of the week.

 Splice will continue to capture recordings each time that the conditions for start/stop are met.
 You can limit this to just 1 capture and deactivate the recurring feature by checking the Deactivate after first capture option.

 • Metadata Triggers (start + fixed duration) - By setting the capture rules of a Splice to Start on metadata, stop after duration, our tool will start capturing after the encoder sends specific metadata matching the rule within Splice.
 Then, capturing will end after the selected duration time as set in minutes.
-Of course, matching and capturing only applies when the Splice is active.
+Of course, matching and capturing only apply when the Splice is active.

 • Uploading into Simplecast requires a Simplecast Show ID in the Show identifier field.
-After the field is completed click on the Save button.
+After the field is completed, click on the Save button.

 Simplecast authorization is required.
-Please click on the Authorize button which will display below the Show identifier field.
-A new window will open asking for Simplecast credentials and application authorization.
+Please click on the Authorize button, which will display below the Show identifier field.
+A new window will open, asking for Simplecast credentials and application authorization.

 • Uploading into AWS S3 requires all the required information about the bucket and the access keys.
 All of the starred fields must be correct in order to save the Splice.

 • You can also choose to export the recording as an episode directly to your Podcaster account.
-To do this, simply select Podcaster as a publishing destination.
+To do this, select Podcaster as a publishing destination.
 A drop-down list will display with all of your available podcasts to select from.
 Episodes are getting added to the Podcaster account unpublished unless we choose to publish them automatically by checking the Settings show box:

 Besides the default episode description, you can add macros as the episode name template: